Two-parameter quantum general linear supergroups: Introduction

-There are explicit formulas of universal $R$-matrices for one-parameter quantum groups associated to simple Lie (super)algebras, quantum affine algebras and double Yangians, and certain quantum Kac--Moody superalgebras (without isotropic roots), to name a few; usually they are realized as the tensor product of orthonormal bases with respect to a bilinear form called the Drinfeld quantum double (or Hopf pairing in the main text).
-They have important applications in quantum integrable systems, knot invariants, etc.

-For the two-parameter quantum group $\Uc_{r,s}(\mathfrak{gl}(M))$, Benkart--Witherspoon \cite{BW1,BW2} proved the existence of universal $R$-matrix, which leads to a braided structure of a category $\mathcal{O}$ of representations; the exact formula of universal $R$-matrix was unknown.
-There are two equivalent definitions of $\Uc_{r,s}(\mathfrak{gl}(M))$: the Drinfeld--Jimbo realization, and the RTT realization of Faddeev--Reshetikhin--Takhtajan \cite{FRT,JL}.
+together with other favorable properties.
+In the non-graded case $N = 0$, Benkart--Witherspoon \cite{BW1,BW2} proved the existence of universal R-matrix, and derived from it a braided structure in the category of finite-dimensional representations; the exact formula of universal R-matrix was unknown.
+Recently it was shown \cite{JL} that $U_{r,s}(\mathfrak{gl}(M))$ can be recovered from a special R-matrix in the spirit of Faddeev--Reshetikhin--Takhtajan \cite{FRT}, the RTT realization.

-In \cite{Z2} for the quantum affine superalgebra associated to $\mathfrak{gl}(1,1)$ the universal $R$-matrix $\mathcal{R}$ was computed.
-The main steps therein were: first relate the quantum double to the RTT realization; then obtain orthonormal bases (and $\mathcal{R}$) via a Gauss decomposition in \cite{DF}.
-Motivated by \cite{BW1,JL,Z2}, in the present paper we start with the RTT realization of $\Uc_{r,s}(\Glie)$, based on a suitable solution of the quantum Yang--Baxter equation on $\BC^{M|N}$.

-Our first main result is a factorization formula of $\mathcal{R}$ in Equations \eqref{equ: universal R matrix factorization}--\eqref{equ: partial R matrix}.
-This is related to the fact that the orthonormal bases are formed of ordered products.
-We would like to emphasize that: within the framework of the RTT realization of $\Uc_{r,s}(\Glie)$, the orthogonality of these ordered products is fairly easy to prove, compared to the usual Drinfeld--Jimbo realization in \cite{BW1}; see Remark \ref{rem: comparison orthogonal prop of Yamane}.
-Making use of the quantum double we are able to simplify some computations of relations between RTT generators which were done in \cite{JL} almost case by case; see the proof of Corollary \ref{cor: weight}.

-Our second main result is related to the special linear Lie superalgebra $\mathfrak{sl}(2,2)$, which fills in a non-split short exact sequence of Lie superalgebras $\BC^2 \rightarrowtail \mathfrak{h} \twoheadrightarrow \mathfrak{sl}(2,2)$ with $\BC^2$ being central in $\mathfrak{h}$ \cite{Iohara}.
-The Lie superalgebra $\mathfrak{h}$ is a two-fold central extension of $\mathfrak{sl}(2,2)$.
-Its finite-dimensional representation theory plays a special r\^{o}le in the integrability structure of the anti-de Sitter/conformal field theory correspondence; see for example \cite{Beisert,MM}.
-Not surprisingly, the quantum supergroup $U_q(\mathfrak{sl}(2,2))$ admits a two-fold central extension $U_q(\mathfrak{h})$ \cite{Y2}, by forgetting the degree 4 oscillator relations in \cite{Y1}.